 The NHS has a clear vaccine delivery plan and will contact local people when it’s their turn to get the vaccine.

-This will be a marathon, not a sprint, and people cannot let their guard down.
-People must stay at home where they can and follow all the rules to stop the spread of coronavirus.
+This continues to be a marathon, not a sprint, and people cannot let their guard down.
+People should stay at home where they can and follow all the rules to stop the spread of coronavirus.

 Anyone who has had the vaccine must continue to follow government guidance on social distancing and wearing a mask, as immunity takes weeks to develop.

-Both the Pfizer and Oxford vaccines have been through rigorous tests and approval processes to prove they are safe and effective.
+The Pfizer, Oxford and Moderna vaccines have been through rigorous tests and approval processes to prove they are safe and effective.
 Therefore, patients will not have a choice about the vaccine they receive when they are called for an appointment.

 How the vaccine is being delivered in Devon